Local educators are calling the upcoming election for school board trustees, “the most important race in the last two decades.”

 It says it's a belief system that "leaves little room for dissent, casting even minor doctrinal disagreements as manifestations of injurious bigotry that must be investigated and punished."

-The site recommends "non-woke candidates" Watson, her Kitchener counterpart Mike Ramsey and Cambridge trustee candidates Bill Cody and Linda Brooks among others from across the province.
+The site recommends "non-woke candidates" Watson, her Kitchener counterpart Mike Ramsay and Cambridge trustee candidates Bill Cody and Linda Brooks among others from across the province.

 According to the website, their goal is to, “Take back the education system from woke activists in the next Ontario School Board Trustee Elections.”